rishirt/short-lnk/readme.md

 # Short Lnk

-This is a link shortener built on Meteor and React for my new course.
+This is a link shortener built on Meteor and React for an online course on Udemy

-## Authors

-Andrew Mead